kundais/sign-up-form-/README.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com/cssref/css3_pr_box-shadow.asp) - This helped me for remembering how to use css box-shadow.
+- [w3schools](https://www.w3schools.com/cssref/css3_pr_box-shadow.asp) - This helped me for remembering how to use css box-shadow.

 ## Author